jccacho18/biopharma/README.md

 - More information about the company and products.

-- And technologies that I will learn on the course.
+- And technologies that I will learn on the following modules.

 ## Technologies Used